-A Buyer’s Agent’s Perspective: What Really Happens at Open Homes
+A Buyer’s Agent’s Perspective: What Really Happens at Open Homes in South East Queensland

 May 15, 2025 | Purchasing

 What do I mean by “even the home itself”?
 Well, not every home is perfect.
 Sometimes it’s missing a bedroom, only has one bathroom, or has a layout that doesn’t quite suit my client’s needs.
 I walk in thinking, “Can we add a second bathroom affordably?” or “Where’s the hidden movement in the walls?”
-I assess the space like a builder, investor, and homebuyer—all in one.
+I assess the space like a builder, investor, and homebuyer, all in one.

 And then comes the crucial bit: building and pest inspections.
 These reports can range from $550 for a smaller home to over $1,100 for a high-end property.
 If a client ends up offering on six homes and all fall through because of building issues, that’s potentially $4,620 wasted in reports.
-That’s where I come in—spotting red flags before we even get to that stage.
+That’s where I come in, spotting red flags before we even get to that stage.
 Maybe it’s a musty smell in the bathroom or subtle signs of structural movement.
 I raise the issue before my clients spend a cent on unnecessary inspections.
 That’s just one of the ways I save them money.

 But that’s only part of the story.

-Reading the Room and the Market
+Reading the Room and the SEQ Property Market

 Every open home is a chessboard.
 I’m watching not just the property but the people.
 What are the other buyers doing?
 Are they genuinely interested or just tyre-kickers?
 Is this one of those rare “blue moon” Saturdays where demand is low, and you can snag a deal while everyone else is asleep at the wheel?

 Over time, you learn patterns.
 Maybe a suburb jumps 5% in a month.
-That’s not spread evenly—often it happens over two or three key Saturdays.
+That’s not spread evenly, often it happens over two or three key Saturdays.
 If you’re not at the coalface every weekend, you miss that window.
 And trust me, one week off can cost you thousands.

-Or worse—you miss a few weekends, or offer $20k or $50k under market value because you didn’t think the home was worth it, only to watch the market move 10% in just two months.
+Or worse, you miss a few weekends, or offer $20k or $50k under market value because you didn’t think the home was worth it, only to watch the market move 10% in just two months.
 Suddenly, your $650,000 budget doesn’t go far.
 The $600k–$650k homes you were considering are now $660k–$720k.
 What now?
 You’re pushed further out or settling for a townhouse instead of the freestanding house you originally wanted.

 How I Handle Sales Agents (And Why You Shouldn’t Do It Alone)